gr997570/CSCI5709-Group12-S21/T3_GurleenKaur_Saluja_Readme.md

 }
 ```

-- The code by [Nic Raboy] (https://www.thepolyglotdeveloper.com/2016/10/passing-complex-data-angular-2-router-nativescript/) was implemented/shared by Nic Raboy
+- The code by [Nic Raboy](https://www.thepolyglotdeveloper.com/2016/10/passing-complex-data-angular-2-router-nativescript/) was implemented/shared by Nic Raboy

-- [Nic Raboy] (https://www.thepolyglotdeveloper.com/2016/10/passing-complex-data-angular-2-router-nativescript/)'s code was used to refer how data can be passed between routes.
+- [Nic Raboy](https://www.thepolyglotdeveloper.com/2016/10/passing-complex-data-angular-2-router-nativescript/)'s code was used to refer how data can be passed between routes.

-- [Nic Raboy] (https://www.thepolyglotdeveloper.com/2016/10/passing-complex-data-angular-2-router-nativescript/)'s code was modified by Gurleen Kaur Saluja.
+- [Nic Raboy](https://www.thepolyglotdeveloper.com/2016/10/passing-complex-data-angular-2-router-nativescript/)'s code was modified by Gurleen Kaur Saluja.

-###profile.component.ts
+### profile.component.ts
 Lines 19 - 23
 ---------------